newjar/newjar.github.io/_posts/2017-3-16-Basic-Ruby-Syntax.md

 ---
+title: "Basic Ruby Syntax"
 layout: post
+tag:
+- Ruby
 comments: true
-title: Basic Ruby Syntax
-description: "Sample good syntax on ruby"
-published: true
-tags: [ruby]
+author: nurulfajar
 ---

 * Use :: only to reference constants(this includes classes and modules) and constructors (like Array() or Nokogiri::HTML()).
 Do not use :: for regular method invocation.